-Under the program mentioned above, on September 24, 2009, the Company issued the Negotiable Obligations "Class I" at variable interest, with final maturity in 2011, for an amount of 205 million of Argentine pesos, which as of June 30, 2011 have been fully paid.
+Under the program mentioned above, on September 24, 2009, the Company issued the Negotiable Obligations "Class I" at variable interest, with final maturity in 2011, for an amount of 205 million of Argentine pesos.
 On March 4, 2010, the Company issued the Negotiable Obligations "Class II" at variable interest, with final maturity in 2011, for an amount of 143 million of Argentine pesos and the Negotiable Obligations "Class III" at fixed interest, with final maturity in 2013, for an amount of US\$ 70 million.
-As of the date of issuance of these financial statements, the Company has fully complied with the use of proceeds disclosed in the pricing supplement relating to the classes of Negotiable Obligations previously mentioned.
-Additionally, within the previously mentioned program on June 21, 2011, the Company issued Negotiable Obligations "Class V" at variable rate, with final maturity in 2012, for an amount of 300 million of Argentine pesos.
+As of September 30, 2011, the Company has fully complied with the use of proceeds disclosed in the pricing supplement relating to the classes of Negotiable Obligations previously mentioned, and Negotiable Obligations "Class II" at variable rate, with final Additionally, within the previously mentioned program on June 21, 2011, the Company issued Negotiable Obligations "Class V" at variable rate, with final maturity in 2012, for an amount of 300 million of Argentine pesos.
 All the mentioned securities are authorized to be traded on the Buenos Aires Stock Exchange (Bolsa de Comercio de Buenos Aires) and the Electronic Open Market (Mercado Abierto Electrónico) in Argentina.

-Statements of Income as of June 30, 2011 and 2010
+Statements of Income as of September 30, 2011 and 2010